-Chargers Daily Links: Victory Monday Open Thread
+Chargers Daily Links: Victory Monday open thread

 Chargers News:

-Listen to what Brandon Staley had to say after the win in Cincy (Chargers.com)
+Listen to what Josh Palmer had to say following his big game against the Giants (Chargers.com)

-Letting Justin Herbert sling it leads to good things for the Bolts (Chargers Wire)

 NFL News: